intmus/inttheory/_02-int-scales-keys/b1-modesandpentatonics.md

 For example, each mode could be "ranked" on a scale from the darkest to lightest, so on your first listen, take note of which sound dark and light to you.
 (Remember that describing a scale as light or dark is a subjective concept, so you should view your ranking with a healthy bit of skepticism.)
 Once you have them grouped into dark and light modes, see if you can figure out what each group has in common.
 Does there seem to be a pattern of notes that pushes a mode toward the extremes of your rankings?

 Because we have yet to discuss tonality as an overarching concept, you do not need to worry too much about the difference between modal and diatonic (i.e. major and minor) music yet.
-So as you listen to the modes below, simply compare the intervallic patterns and solfege to that of the major and minor scales in the previous topic.
+As you listen to the modes below, simply compare the intervallic patterns and solfege to that of the major and minor scales in the previous topic.
 We will discuss their usage more as we begin to explore musical function and harmony in later chapters.

 ### Goals for this topic: